pyload/pyload/docs/write_hooks.rst

 A Hook is a python file which is located at :file:`pyload/plugins/hooks`.
 The :class:`HookManager <pyload.HookManager.HookManager>` will load it automatically on startup.
 Only one instance exists over the complete lifetime of pyload.
-Your hook can interact on various events called by the :class:`HookManager <pyload.HookManager.HookManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
+Your hook can interact on various events called by the :class:`HookManager <pyload.HookManager.HookManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.api.Api>` and every detail of pyLoad.
 The UpdateManager, CaptchaTrader, UnRar and many more are realised as hooks.

 Hook header